Miami-Based Regent's 2024 'World Cruise' Sells Out Under Three Hours

 MIAMI (CBSMiami) – A five-month luxury cruise, on board a Miami-based Regent Seven Seas Cruise liner, sold out within three hours, setting a new company record.

-The voyage on board the Seven Seas Mariner departs from PortMiami on January 6, 2024.READ MORE: Miami Weather: Brief Morning Showers, Plenty Of Summer Sun
+The voyage on board the Seven Seas Mariner departs from PortMiami on January 6, 2024.READ MORE: For Sixth Consecutive Day, Demonstrators Take To South Florida Streets To Demand Freedom In Cuba

 Over 132-nights, the ship visits 66 ports of call across 31 countries and four continents, offering 442 free shore excursions and access to 61 UNESCO World Heritage Sites – the most the cruise line has ever visited on a world cruise – as well as 12 in-port overnight stays and crossings of both the Panama Canal and Suez Canal.